pflaeging/gubernat/doc/System.md

   `ansible-playbook -i inventory.yaml ./gubernat/initial-setup.yml`
 - The command generates a script which installs the ssh keys.
 You have to enter the root password of the machines if there are no trusts in place:
   `./config:CLUSTERNAME/ssh-copy-id-to-all-host.sh`
-- Add the keys to your ssh:
+- Add the keys to your ssh (only required for actions beside ansible: login, ...):

   ```shell
   # start ssh-agent